Home Blog Page 2

 Qantas has partnered with TripAdeal to sell holiday packages (which combine airfares and accommodation) as well as premium small group tours.

-All of these ready-made holidays can be booked using Qantas Points.
+All of these ready-made holidays can be booked using Qantas Points and the value is often pretty good.

 Summing up